formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ## Mappings

-The following are the entities related to `Mappings`.
+The following entities support mappings, which translate or connect external data structures to FormKiQ document attributes and metadata.

 ### Mapping

-The Mapping Entity consists of attributes that capture essential information about a mapping.
+The Mapping entity stores a named metadata mapping definition.
+Mappings are useful when importing, transforming, or synchronizing document metadata from another system.

 #### Entity Key Schema